-In plain English - what This note shows the material capital commitment the Co-op Section holds does this show? at the end of the year, for example a contractual commitment to purchase a does this show? property or to pay calls on shares.
+This note shows the material capital commitment the Co-op Section holds at the end of the year, for example a contractual commitment to purchase a property or to pay calls on shares.

-As at 5 April 2020, the PGIM mandate had an agreed commitment size of £356m.
-The unfunded commitment was £31m at that date.
+As at 5 April 2021, the PGIM mandate had an agreed commitment size of £326.61m.
+The unfunded commitment was £1.07m at that date.